Ebiroll/esp32_blackmagic/README.md

+# Blackmagic Probe for ARM running on esp32 hardware

-Based on the ESP8266 black magic port,
+Based on the ESP8266 black magic port, only provides SWD ARM Cortex-M Debug Interface

-It provides a wifi based, debug probe for i.e. ST32L1 cortex processors
+It provides a wifi based, debug probe for ARM i.e. ST32L1 cortex processors https://github.com/markrages/blackmagic/tree/a1d5386ce43189f0ac23300bea9b4d9f26869ffb/src/platforms/esp8266

-https://github.com/markrages/blackmagic/tree/a1d5386ce43189f0ac23300bea9b4d9f26869ffb/src/platforms/esp8266
+# Up to date BMP
+This repository is not updated with latest changes in BMP This other repository contains the latest version of BMP source https://github.com/Ebiroll/blackmagic

+In order to build this repository in linux, do.
+      > . ~/esp/esp-idf/setup.sh
+      > cd src/platforms/esp32
+      #Check the platform.h files amd make sure that the pins are OK.
+      # check main.c for password and SSID of your wifi
+      #Run build script.
+      > build-esp32.sh
+      #Upload the

+# Status

 Now it seems to work, I use the RAK811 target.
 The pins are defined here,